Sonia Sotomayor: Awards and honors

-Sotomayor has received honorary law degrees from Lehman College (1999), Princeton University (2001), Brooklyn Law School (2001), Pace University School of Law (2003), Hofstra University (2006), Northeastern University School of Law (2007), Howard University (2010), St. Lawrence University (2010), Paris Nanterre University (2010), New York University (2012), Yale University (2013), and the University of Puerto Rico at Río Piedras (2014).
+Sotomayor has received honorary law degrees from Lehman College (1999), Princeton University (2001), Brooklyn Law School (2001), Pace University School of Law (2003), Hofstra University (2006), Northeastern University School of Law (2007), Howard University (2010), St. Lawrence University (2010), Paris Nanterre University (2010), New York University (2012), Yale University (2013), the University of Puerto Rico at Río Piedras (2014), and an honorary doctorate of human letters from Manhattan University (2019).

 She was elected a member of the American Philosophical Society in 2002.
 She was given the Outstanding Latino Professional Award in 2006 by the Latino/a Law Students Association.
 In 2008, Esquire magazine included Sotomayor on its list of "The 75 Most Influential People of the 21st Century".
-In 2013, Sotomayor won the Woodrow Wilson Award at her alma mater Princeton University.
+In 2013, Sotomayor won the Woodrow Wilson Award at Princeton University.

 In June 2010, the Bronxdale Houses development, where Sotomayor grew up, was renamed after her.
 The Justice Sonia Sotomayor Houses and Justice Sonia Sotomayor Community Center comprise 28 buildings with some 3,500 residents.
-While many New York housing developments are named after well-known people, this was only the second to be named after a former resident.
+Many New York housing developments are named after well-known people, but this was only the second to be named after a former resident.
 In 2011, the Sonia M. Sotomayor Learning Academies, a public high school complex in Los Angeles, was named after her.

 In 2013, a painting featuring her, Sandra Day O'Connor, Ruth Bader Ginsburg, and Elena Kagan was unveiled at the Smithsonian's National Portrait Gallery in Washington, D.C.

-In May 2015 she received the Katharine Hepburn medal from Bryn Mawr College.
+In May 2015, she received the Katharine Hepburn medal from Bryn Mawr College.

 In 2019, she was inducted into the National Women's Hall of Fame.

+In 2024, Sotomayor received the Radcliffe Medal from the Harvard Radcliffe Institute, awarded annually to "an individual who has had a transformative impact on society."